ellenwterry/Introduction/README.md

 About Professor Terry

 Ellen Terry began her career in M&A analysis at **Deloitte**, focusing on forecasting and valuation modeling.
-She later joined **Microsoft**, leading development of industry models and solutions *(i.e., cross platform templates)* - she was also involved in research work at the **Santa Fe Institute**.
+She later joined **Microsoft**, leading development of industry models and solutions *(i.e., cross platform templates)*, where she was also involved in research work at the **Santa Fe Institute**.
 Post-Microsoft, she joined **GE** as Director of Planning and Programs, and later, **JP Morgan** as VP - Data Science.
 She's currently a Professor at Bauer and an independent consultant.
 She is also a jazz musician *( [ellynsong](https://www.ellynsong.com) )*.

 ------